The Walther Model 2 and Model 5

 With the second variant of the Model 5 the curvature of the top of the slide was altered slightly, and the shape of the ejection port was altered from the earlier oval shape to a more squared- off shape, but still with rounded corners.
 Most importantly, a rib was added to the top of the slide, similar to the one on the first variant of the Model 2, with a rippled non-glare finish and small integral front and rear sights.
 The second variant was probably introduced after the end of the First World War.

 Marschall indicates that the rear portion of the barrel, where the chamber is located, on the later Model 5 was a couple- hundredths of an inch thicker than the rest of the barrel (0.37 inch as opposed to 0.35 inch).
 I do not know if this change was made at exactly the same time as the other second-variant changes, but I suspect it was.
-At some point the design of the magazine release catch was changed slightly, and I assume it was also with the second variant.
-Serial numbers ran from the 80,000 range into the 110,000 range.
+At some point the design of the magazine release catch was changed slightly, and I assume this change also took place with the advent of the second variant.
+Serial numbers ran from the 90,000 range into the 110,000 range.
 Marschall indicates that there were two groups of serial numbers after the war in the ranges from 250,000 to 270,000 and 350,000 to 390,000.
+I have not seen any serial numbers in the 200,000’s, but my sample remains relatively small.

 Do not pull the trigger with the gun disassembled, as it could damage the lockwork.